batman1797/soft-posit-gitlab/README.md

 This version (0.4.1rc) supports:

-    32-bit with two exponential bit (posit32_t).  -> Not exhaustively tested
+    32-bit with two exponent bit (posit32_t).  -> Not exhaustively tested

-    16-bit with one exponential bit (posit16_t).
+    16-bit with one exponent bit (posit16_t).

-    8-bit with zero exponential bit (posit8_t).
+    8-bit with zero exponent bit (posit8_t).

-    2-bit to 32-bit with two exponential bits (posit_2_t) -> Not fast : Using 32-bits in the background to store all sizes.
+    2-bit to 32-bit with two exponent bits (posit_2_t) -> Not fast : Using 32-bits in the background to store all sizes.
         Exhaustively tested for X=(2:32) : pX2_rint, pX2_to_pX2, pX2_to_i32/64, pX2_to_ui32/64, pX2_sqrt
         Exhaustively tested for X=(2:12) : ui32/64_to_pX2, i32/64_to_pX2
         Exhaustively tested for X=(2:20) : pX2_add, pX2_sub, pX2_mul, pX2_div